 We found one study presented in the Journal of American Podiatric Medicine Association in 2003 by Lemount et al. in which 50 patients with chronic heel pain (over 2 years) had had their heel spurs surgically removed (ouch!).
 They sent the spurs and plantar facial fibres they had cut out into a lab to be tested.
 The results were astonishing…

-They might have helped in the early stages, however by the time things have got this bad and the inflammation has turned into destruction, pills and needles were useless.
-In fact, the needle could have caused the damaged plantar fascia to rupture.
+They might have helped in the early stages, however by the time things got this bad and the inflammation has turned into destruction, pills, and needles were useless.
+The needle could have caused the damaged plantar fascia to rupture.

 But this is about getting the CAUSE of your pain right to get the TREATMENT right.
 If the cause was inflammation then anti-inflammatory medications and a bit of rest from the provocative activity for a few days would have you right back on track.
 If they don’t help, you have moved down the continuum OR you have the wrong diagnosis and it is time to get help.